 Each chain has a level and an index.
 The level of a chain is the height were the chain is located in the tree (the root has the highest level).
 The index is the rank of the chain in the chains of a given level, ranked from left to right.
 And as described above, each edge is assigned to exactly one chain.
 The level and the index of an edge are those of the chain to which it belongs to.
-The levels and indices of the edges can be determined in constant time using the rules described in [13]: for a given edge e, find the "bit exclusive or", say ψ , of the binary indices of centers of e.
-The level of e, say l_e , is $l_e = \lfloor \log \psi \rfloor$.
-The index of e is $((2's \ complement(2^{l_e}) - 2^{l_e}) \wedge (index \ of \ center \ of \ e))/2^{l_e+1}$.
+The levels and indices of the edges can be determined in constant time using the rules described in [12]: for a given edge e, find the "bit exclusive or", say $\psi$ , of the binary indices of centers of e.
+The level of e, say $l_e$ , is $l_e = \lfloor \log \psi \rfloor$ .
+The index of e is $((2's \ complement(2^{l_c}) - 2^{l_c}) \land (index \ of \ center \ of \ e))/2^{l_c+1}$ .

-3.3 Coarse-Grained Planar Multi-Point Location
+2.1 Coarse-Grained Planar Multi-Point Location

 We describe in this subsection a planar multi-point location algorithm that requires a constant number of communication rounds.
 The entire data for a given problem is assumed to be initially distributed across the local memories and remains there until the problem is solved.
-Given a set Qof n query points, a planar convex subdivision of the plane into n regions (e.g. a Voronoï diagram) and a p processor coarse grained multicomputer we show how to locate the query points into the subdivision.
+Given a set Q of n query points, a planar convex subdivision of the plane into n regions (e.g. a Voronoi diagram) and a p processor coarse grained multicomputer we show how to locate the query points into the subdivision.
+The basic approach is as follows:

-The basic approach is as follows: First divide the plane into the p regions or vertical slabs $V_1, V_2, \ldots V_p$ defined by the p-1 highest level chains.
-Then, for each point $q \in Q$ determine $vs(q) \in \{V_1, V_2, \ldots V_p\}$ the vertical slab q is located in.
-(This is done by forming horizontal slabs from the chains computed in Step 1 and performing a point location within these horizontal slabs after first having load balanced the points and slabs.)
-Next, load-balance the vertical slabs and the points such that each processor stores O(1) vertical slabs of total size O(n/p) and O(n/p) points that must be located in them.
-Finally, locally execute planar multi-point location on all processors.
+- 1. Divide the plane into the p regions or vertical slabs (Figure.
+3) $V_1, V_2, \ldots V_p$ defined by the p-1 highest level chains. - 2.
+For each point $q \in Q$ determine $vs(q) \in \{V_1, V_2, \ldots V_p\}$ the vertical slab q is located in.
+This is done by forming horizontal slabs (Figure.
+3) from the chains computed in Step 1 and performing a point location within these horizontal slabs after first having load balanced the points and slabs. - 3.
+Finally, load balance the vertical slabs and the points such that each processor stores O(1) vertical slabs of total size O(n/p) and O(n/p) points that must be located in them.
+Locally execute planar multi-point location on all processors.

-The main challenge lies in computing for each point which vertical slab it is in in a constant number of communication phases and under the constraint given by the memory size.
+The main challenge lies in computing for each point which vertical slab it is in (Step 2) in a constant number of communication phases and under the constraint given by the memory size.
 The idea will be to partition the vertical slabs into p horizontal slabs that are bounded by lines rather than polygonal chains.
 Our Planar Multi-Point Location algorithm is described in detail below.